The three dimensional Fueter equation and divergence free frames: The Fueter equation

+Appendix~\ref{app:DFF} contains a proof of Gromov's theorem that the inclusion of the space of global divergence-free frames into the space of all frames is a homotopy equivalence.
+Appendix~\ref{app:RC} discusses some functional analytic background about self-adjoint Fredholm operators that is needed in Section~\ref{sec:FUETER}.

-\section{The Fueter Equation}
+\section{The Fueter equation}

-Let $M$ be a closed oriented three manifold and $\dvol_M\in\Om^3(M)$ be a positive volume form.
-Then $M$ is parallelizable and a theorem of Gromov~\cite{G} asserts that every frame of $TM$ can be deformed to a divergence free frame.
-The space of positive divergence free frames will be denoted by
+Let $M$ be a closed oriented three-manifold and $\dvol_M\in\Om^3(M)$ be a positive volume form.
+Then $M$ is parallelizable and a theorem of Gromov~\cite{G} asserts that every frame of $TM$ can be deformed to a divergence-free frame.
+The space of positive divergence-free frames will be denoted by

 Thus $\sV$ is a subset of the space $\sF$ of positive frames.
-At first glance one might expect an analogy between the inclusion $\sV\hookrightarrow\sF$ and the inclusion of the space of symplectic forms into the space of all nondegenerate $2$-forms.
-However, in contrast to the symplectic setting, the h-principle rules and the inclusion of $\sV$ into $\sF$ is a homotopy equivalence (see Appendix~\ref{app:DFF}).
+Formally, there is an analogy between the inclusion $\sV\hookrightarrow\sF$ and the inclusion of the space of symplectic forms into the space of all nondegenerate $2$-forms.
+However, in contrast to the symplectic setting, the h-principle rules and the inclusion of $\sV$ into $\sF$ is a homotopy equivalence (see Theorem~\ref{thm:gromov}).